scarpentier/YouTubeAutoDownload/readme.md

 `destination` (optional) is the destination on your hard drive.
 If it's not set, it will use the current directory.

+### Schedule
+You can schedule the app with the Windows Task Scheduler or by typing the following line in a command prompt:

+	at 1:00 /every:M,T,W,Th,F,S,Su c:\bin\YouTubeFavDownload UserBroDude d:\videos\youtube\

 ## Additional information

-If the video is already downloaded, it will skip it
+* If the video is already downloaded, it will skip it

-You can schedule the app so your computer automaticaly gets a copy of your favorites YouTube videos.

-Requires .NET 3.5
+* Requires .NET 3.5

-This application makes use of the most excellent [YouTubeExtractor](https://github.com/flagbug/YoutubeExtractor) library.
+* This application makes use of the most excellent [YouTubeExtractor](https://github.com/flagbug/YoutubeExtractor) library.